Murder Mystery Game AI

 Problem 4: Game Difficulty Balance

 Once you've fine-tuned the game rules and flow, keeping the challenge level just right becomes crucial.
-A survey of 500 players found that 68% ranked "appropriate difficulty" as a major factor in their enjoyment[9].
+Appropriate difficulty is consistently ranked by players as a major factor in their enjoyment.
 If the difficulty feels off, it can lead to frustration or players quitting early.

 Signs of Poor Difficulty Balance